What is the modern slavery act 2015?

 Do I have to report every year?

-Yes, if your turnover is £36M and over.
+Yes, if you're a trading company with a footprint in the UK and your turnover is £36M and over.
+The full in-scope definition is within the wording of Section 54 of the Modern Slavery Act.
 However many companies have told us that they will be reporting even with lower turnovers.
 This makes us very happy.

 I want to join but we don't yet have a statement to share.
 What should I do?